 34 runs at 17.00

-Hore played 71 games for Otago at first-class/List-A level, including 3 centuries, and continues to play senior cricket in Dunedin.
+Hore played 71 games for Otago at first-class/List-A level, scoring 3 centuries, and continues to play senior cricket in Dunedin.
 The aggressive left-handed opener hit 92 in a warm-up game before the 2020 World Cup, then 17 in each of the 2 games NZ played before the tournament was cut short.
-He also had a successful IPT in 2019 and sits 6th on the list of domestic run-scorers at O50s level, with 278 at 39.71.
+He also had 2 successful IPTs and sits 7th on the list of domestic run-scorers at O50s level, with 511 at 42.58.

 23. John Garry (Canterbury)